Rupesh9369/Codely-Dark-Pro-Theme/README.md

 1. Open **VS Code**.
 2. Navigate to the **Extensions** view by clicking on the Extensions icon in the Activity Bar on the side of the window or pressing `Ctrl+Shift+X`.
-3. Search for **"Codely Dark Pro"**.
+3. Search for **"Theme Pro"**.
 4. Click **Install**.
-5. Go to File > Preferences > Color Theme, and select **Codely Dark Theme**.
+5. Go to File > Preferences > Color Theme, and select **Theme Theme**.

 ---

-## 🌟 Why Choose Codely Dark Pro?
+## 🌟 Why Choose Theme Pro?

-Codely Dark Pro is more than just a theme; it's a statement of style and efficiency.
+Theme Pro is more than just a theme; it's a statement of style and efficiency.
 Whether you're debugging complex code or drafting your next big idea, this theme ensures a comfortable, visually stunning environment tailored to your needs.

 ---